adku1173/acoupipe/sphinx/source/index.rst

-                            Returns only the features and targets for the specified frequency index, default is None (all frequencies will be calculated and included in the data set)
+                            Returns only the features and targets for the specified frequency index, default is None (all frequencies will be calculated and included in the dataset)
     --features {sourcemap,csmtriu,csm} [{sourcemap,csmtriu,csm} ...]
-                            Whether to compute data set containing the csm or the beamforming map as the main feature.
+                            Whether to compute dataset containing the csm or the beamforming map as the main feature.
 Default is 'csm' --tasks TASKS         Number of asynchronous tasks.
 Defaults to '1' (non- distributed)